 Repossession by your landlord's mortgage lender

-If your landlord falls behind with their mortgage payments, their mortgage lender could take them to court to get possession of the property.
-This will usually give them permission to evict anyone who lives there, including tenants.
+If your landlord has fallen behind with their payments, their mortgage lender could take them to court to get possession of the property.
+This will usually give them permission to evict anyone who lives there.

-- the landlord’s lender agreed to the tenancy, or
+- the landlord’s lender agreed to the tenancy

-- you were living in the property when your landlord’s mortgage was granted, or
+- you were living in the property when your landlord’s mortgage was granted

 Before the hearing takes place, you can apply to the court so that you can join in the possession proceedings.
 The judge may then agree to postpone the date by which you have to leave your home.

 You will have to pay a fee to make an application to court.
 You may be able to get the fee waived or reduced if, for example, you are on benefits such as Income Support or are on a low income.

 You can get help to apply to court from your nearest Citizens Advice.

 If you didn't apply to the court when the possession order was made, you have another opportunity to try to delay the repossession of your home.
 This is when the mortgage lender has applied for, or intends to apply for, a warrant of possession.
 The warrant of possession gives the court bailiff the authority to evict you from your home.